Kathleen M. Pike

 Kathleen M. Pike can be reached at email@example.com.

-Dr. Bradford is a recognized expert on the internationalization of Japanese higher education.
-Her co-edited book English-Medium Instruction in Japanese Higher Education: Policy, Challenges, and Outcomes (Multilingual Matters, 2017) brings together diverse scholar and practitioner perspectives and is the first complete volume to examine English-medium instruction in Japan.
-Dr. Bradford has also published analysis of national policy, student exchange, and faculty recruitment in addition to articles on other international issues such as intercultural competence and language learning motivation.
-Her keen interests in enabling students to become global citizens and promoting women’s leadership are reflected in her teaching, research, and work, including service as a co-founder of the TOMODACHI MetLife Women’s Leadership Program.
+Dr. Bradford’s co-edited book English-Medium Instruction in Japanese Higher Education: Policy, Challenges and Outcomes (Multilingual Matters, 2018) brings together diverse scholar and practitioner perspectives and is the first complete volume to examine English-medium instruction in Japan.
+She has also published analysis of national policy, student exchange, and faculty recruitment in addition to articles on other international issues such as intercultural competence and language learning motivation.
+Her keen interests in enabling students to become global citizens and promoting women’s leadership are reflected in her teaching, research, and service, including as a co-founder of the TOMODACHI MetLife Women’s Leadership Program.